The best streaming services in 2023: how to choose between Netflix, Prime and Disney Plus

 Is a free trial available for Netflix?

-No - Netflix previously offered a generous 30-day free trial, but this offer was removed in December 2019.
+No. Netflix previously offered a generous 30-day free trial, but this was removed in December 2019.

 The first major streaming service and still one of the best, few can match Netflix for their impact on streaming and the world at large.
-The sheer deluge of content means there are a few misses, but Netflix swings big with impressive budgets, talent and production value - meaning their hits often become worldwide sensations.
+The sheer deluge of content means there are a few misses, but Netflix swings big with impressive budgets, talent and production value, meaning its hits often become worldwide sensations.